jbasurtod/palmer-penguins/README.md

 ## Files in This Repository

-- `pca_analysis.ipynb`: The main Jupyter Notebook containing the PCA analysis and results.
+- `principal-component-analysis-on-palmer-penguins.ipynb`: The main Jupyter Notebook containing the PCA analysis and results.
 - `lib.py`: A Python script containing helper functions used in the analysis.
 - `data/penguins_size.csv`: The dataset used for PCA.
-- `requirements.txt`: A file listing the Python packages required to run the notebook.

 ## Installation